OR WAIT 15 SECS

 Every year in developing nations, typhoid fever infects more than 16 million people and kills more than half a million.
 Researchers hoping to reduce this heavy toll have an important new tool: completed genomes for the two bacteria that are the leading causes of typhoid fever.
-Scientists at the Genome Sequencing Center (GSC) at Washington University School of Medicine in
+Scientists at the Genome Sequencing Center (GSC) at Washington University School of Medicine in St. Louis hope the results will hasten the development of new vaccines that can exploit similarities between the strains.

 Three years ago, scientists sequenced the genome of the Salmonella bacterium most familiar to Americans because of its role in food poisoning, Salmonella Typhimurium (Salmonella enterica var Typhimurium).